-- ✓ A first action has been the reduction of exposure to spread risk.
-This was done through either by spot/forward sales of fixed income investments and by hedging through credit default index swaptions. - ✓ A second mitigating strategy has been to eliminate most of the currency risk in the investment portfolio.
+✓ A first action has been the reduction of exposure to spread risk.
+This was done through either by spot/forward sales of fixed income investments.

+- ✓ A second mitigating strategy has been to eliminate most of the currency risk in the investment portfolio.
 As the liabilities are in euro it is logical to avoid any risk related to currency fluctuations.
-Here again, based

-- on a risk-adjusted return analysis including the cost of currency risk, Athora Belgium decided to decrease its exposure to non-euro assets. - ✓ A third strategy has been put in place to minimize the equity risk: derivative has been bought to compensate the market risk and avoid unrealised losses on public equities. - ✓ In order to avoid reinvestment risk in the current low yield environment, Athora rotates part of its portfolio to invest in assets with a higher return. - ✓ Another hedging strategy is accomplished via a portfolio of forward swaptions and interest rate swap.
+Here again, based on a risk-adjusted return analysis including the cost of currency risk, Athora Belgium decided to decrease its exposure to non-euro assets. - ✓ A third strategy has been put in place to minimize the equity risk arising from publicly traded equities: derivative has been bought to compensate the market risk and avoid unrealised losses on public equities. - ✓ In order to avoid reinvestment risk in the current low yield environment, Athora rotates part of its portfolio to invest in assets with a higher return. - ✓ Another hedging strategy is accomplished via a portfolio of forwards, swaptions and interest rate swap.

 This strategy aims at protecting Athora Belgium against future interest rate movements (interest rate risk).